RNA-FRETools/Lifefit/docs/index.md

 ### Webserver

-You can run LifeFit directly in your browser
+You can run LifeFit directly in your browser.
+Start the streamlit app from the terminal with:

 ```
-streamlit run app/app.py
+lifefit_gui
 ```

 <img src="https://raw.githubusercontent.com/RNA-FRETools/Lifefit/master/docs/images/webserver.png">